cissagatto/WinTieLoss/README.md

 ### Documentation

-For more detailed documentation on each function, check out the `~/WinTieLoss/docs` folder
+For more detailed documentation on each function, check out the `~/WinTieLoss/docs` folder.

 ## 📚 **Contributing**